fleetdm/fleet/handbook/community.md

         - Tag the DRI and the contributor in a comment on the PR letting everyone know why additional review is needed.
 Make sure to say thanks!
         - Find any open issues that are related and make a note in the comments.

+> Please refer to our [PRs from the community](https://docs.google.com/document/d/13r0vEhs9LOBdxWQWdZ8n5Ff9cyB3hQkTjI5OhcrHjVo/edit?usp=sharing) guide and use your best judgment.

 #### Communicate with contributors